Two motorcyclists injured in afternoon crash on Anthony Henday Drive | CBC News

 A section of the east leg of Anthony Henday Drive was shut down Sunday afternoon due to a collision between a vehicle and two motorcycles.

-RCMP Cpl.
-Curtis Peters said one of the riders was treated at the scene but another was taken to hospital.
-An AHS spokesperson said one adult male was transported to hospital in serious but stable condition.
+One of the riders was treated at the scene but another was taken to hospital, said RCMP Cpl.
+Curtis Peters.
+One adult male was transported to hospital in serious but stable condition, said a spokesperson for Alberta Health Services.

 Update: SB Anthony Henday Dr at Hwy16 (east leg) and EB Hwy16 off ramp to SB Anthony Henday Dr - CLOSED - due to MVC.
 Avoid the area and expect major delays.
 (1:38pm) <a href="https://twitter.com/hashtag/ABRoads?src=hash&ref_src=twsrc%5Etfw">#ABRoads</a> <a href="https://twitter.com/hashtag/yegtraffic?src=hash&ref_src=twsrc%5Etfw">#yegtraffic</a> <a href="https://t.co/x76TXuVPkC">https://t.co/x76TXuVPkC</a>—@511Alberta